teleclimber/deno-sandbox-tests/README.md

 - `cwd` is the current working directory that Deno will be run from relative to the local test dir.
 - `script` is the last argument passed to Deno telling it which script to run.
 Naturally it is relative to the `cwd`.
 - `flags` is used to pass additional flags to Deno.
+- `check_fails` tells the runtime that the test will trigger an error even with `--allow-all`.
 - `expect_error` tells the runtime whether Deno should error or not.
 If `expect_error` is true, that means that we expect Deno will disallow the import/request/file access, and will result in a "Danger" result if it runs without error.

 Other keys in the test are interpreted as files that can be accessed either via the filesystem or a dummy remote server.